beckygit123/List-n-EZ/INSTALLATION_GUIDE.md

 ## 🎨 NEW FEATURES ADDED

 ### 🤖 **AI Chat Assistant**
-- Interactive chat with your LystynZ-Agent
+- Interactive chat with your Listi'n'EZ
 - Get help with product descriptions, pricing, customer service
 - Real-time responses powered by LLaMA 3.2